cmda-minor-web/progressive-web-apps-2223/course/week-3.md

 ## Intention

-Deze week gaan we de critical rendering path van de OBA applicatie optimaliseren.
+This week we optimize the critical rendering app of the WAFS application.

 ## Method